bangcorrupt/freetribe-tutorial/docs/blink.md

 The function `app_init()` is defined as a weak reference in the Freetribe API.
 We override it to do any one time initialisation required by our app.
-This is a good place to register callbacks for events we are interested in, and do any initialisation required by external libraries.
+This is a good place to register callbacks for events we are interested in, and do any setup required by external libraries.

 In this example, we initialise a static global variable to hold the start time of our delay.
 The `app_init()` function takes no arguments and returns `t_status`, an integer error code.